dxFeed/dxfeed-python-api-web-widget-example/README.md

 ### dxFeed code:

-#### Connection and Subscription
+#### Connect and Subscribe

-To start receiving the data the user have to connect to the endpoint and to specify the subscription.
+To start receiving the data:
-Here we use the demo endpoint "demo.dxfeed.com:7300".
-It provides stream data with delay.
+ 1. Connect to the endpoint and specify the subscription.
+Use the demo endpoint provided by the dxFeed team.

-Candle is the type of subscription we need for charting.
-We should provide `date_time` parameter, because Candle is a conflated stream.
+ 2. Use the Candle event type for charting.
+Specify the date_time parameter to manage aggregated data.

 ```python
 import dxfeed as dx
 from datetime import datetime